-The Board of Directors will establish and review such formal or informal policies and procedures, consulting with the Governance and Sustainability Committee, the Chief Executive Officer and others, as it considers appropriate, regarding succession to the Chief Executive Officer in the event of emergency or retirement.
+The Board of Directors will establish and review such formal or informal policies and procedures, consulting with the Governance and Sustainability Committee, the Chair of the Board, the Chief Executive Officer and others, as it considers appropriate, regarding succession to the Chief Executive Officer in the event of emergency or retirement.

 The Board of Directors, with the assistance of the Governance and Sustainability Committee, will conduct a self-evaluation annually to determine whether it and its committees are functioning effectively.
 The full Board of Directors will discuss the evaluation to determine what, if any, action could improve Board and Board committee performance.
 The Board of Directors, with the assistance of the Governance and Sustainability Committee, as appropriate, shall review these Corporate Governance Guidelines on an annual basis to determine whether any changes are appropriate.

-The Board of Directors will require that nominees annually submit a contingent resignation in writing to the Chairman of the Governance and Sustainability Committee as contemplated by the majority voting provisions related to the election of directors contained in the Company's Bylaws.
-The resignation will become effective only if the director fails to receive a sufficient number of votes for re-election at meeting of the Company’s stockholders and the Board accepts the resignation.
+The Board of Directors requires that director nominees annually submit a contingent resignation in writing to the Chair of the Governance and Sustainability Committee as contemplated by the majority voting provisions related to the election of directors contained in the Company's Bylaws.
+The resignation will become effective only if the director fails to receive a sufficient number of votes for re-election at a meeting of the Company’s stockholders and the Board accepts the resignation.